A Guide To Greens Powder – How To Use Super Greens For Health

 Greens powder is a supplement that helps you achieve your daily intake of vegetables.
 You will see this being consumed most commonly in green smoothies!

 The craze behind greens powder is all about the nutrients it holds for your body.
-Greens powder is known as a “Superfood” that keeps your body healthy, wards off disease, high in phytonutrients, a good source of fiber, provides digestive assistance, and helps to heal tissues.
+Greens powder is known as a “Superfood” that keeps your body healthy, wards off disease, is high in phytonutrients, is a good source of fiber, provides digestive assistance, and helps to heal tissues.

 What is Greens Powder?

 Greens powder is a supplement that helps you achieve your daily intake of vegetables and can be mixed into water or other liquids.

 The green hue comes from 25-40 different ingredients, generally from dried leafy greens and other vegetables, seaweed, grasses, other high-antioxidant fruits, herbs, probiotics, and digestive enzymes.
 It can taste a bit grassy and bitter.

 The ingredients are generally dried and then ground into a powder.
 However, some elements have been juiced, dehydrated, sprouted, or fermented, which increases vitamin levels and helps break down the compounds that can interfere with mineral absorption.

 - Greens powder is often vegan, as well as non-genetically modified and organic, but always check the labels of the brands you are purchasing to verify this.

 Greens powder is typically low in calories but high in certain minerals and vitamins such as selenium, iodine, chromium, vitamins A, C, and K, and contains plant compounds with antioxidant and anti-inflammatory properties.

 - Other vegetables: Broccoli, beets, carrots, tomatoes, green cabbage